Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 The plugin I recommend, right off the bat, is Yoast SEO.
 This will install little hints about your newly written post so you can improve your blog’s optimization.

 To get the Yoast SEO plugin (or any other plugin, for that matter), do this:

 In the left-hand sidebar, hover on Plugins, click Add New.
 Then, in the search box located on the right, type the words Yoast SEO.
 Look for the Yoast SEO plugin that comes up, click the install button, then the activate button.
 Done.

 There you have it.
 I bet the whole process took less than 30 minutes.
 And if you have any issues with the installation of WordPress, you can contact In Motion Hosting, 24/7.
 They’ve been very helpful to me.

-And, because Kaylee wanted to know about some extra functions WordPress has, I told her about my favorite WordPress learning blog.
+And, just like I told my friend Kaylee, here’s my favorite WordPress learning blog.
 So much stuff to soak up.